 In the next section, we will see tools that help alleviate this typing problem.

 Note: As you learn more about settings, you will probably encounter advice that says to avoid using environment variables.
 This is well intentioned advice that highlights that there is some risk with using environment variables.
-With this kind of advice, you may read a recommendation for secrets management tools like HashiCorp Vault.
+With this kind of advice, you may read a recommendation for secret management tools like HashiCorp Vault.
 These are good tools, but consider them a more advanced topic.
-In my opinion, using environment variables for secrets management is a reasonably low risk storage mechanism.
+In my opinion, using environment variables for secret management is a reasonably low risk storage mechanism.

 Settings Management Tools